karavanlarp/karavanlarp.github.io/eng/world/freelands.md

 **Marriage and family**

-Any adult may get married.
+Any adult may get married, regardless of gender.
 The proposal is made to the person in question and their family, and there is a custom to bring something to show their skills and what they will offer to their intended.
 It is common to live together for a time before getting married, and those who wish to get married are traditionally sent on a trip by the elders during which they have to complete different tasks.
 This trip is meant for the couple to discover if they can be together in hardship and if their marriage is meant to be.

 The marriage ceremony is conducted by an elder chosen by the couple, and it is common that the people getting married get a mark to symbolise their marriage.
 All of this is accompanied by a big party where all locals are welcome.